 Our researchers recorded examples of classroom teaching, study groups and student interactions at several institutions.
 They collected textbooks and packets from students’ courses and compiled their findings into a language database called a "corpus."
 The language used in the TOEFL iBT test closely reflects what is used in everyday academic settings.

 This ensures your applicants are equipped with the skills students need in a higher education classroom.
 Students who score well on the TOEFL iBT test are prepared for success at your institution and to go further in their careers.

-The TOEFL iBT test uses six different tasks to simulate and assess real academic speaking demands and provides test takers with feedback on three aspects of academic speaking proficiency:
+The TOEFL iBT test uses 6 different tasks to simulate and assess real academic speaking demands and provides test takers with feedback on 3 aspects of academic speaking proficiency: